-- 1) The scientific or technical process to verify that critical limits at CCPs are satisfactory-review of critical limits to verify that the limits are adequate to control the hazards and that are likely to occur. - 2) Process verification to ensure that the facility's HACCP plan is functioning effectively. - 3) Documented periodic revalidation, independent of quality audits or other verification procedures, that must be performed to ensure the accuracy of the HACCP plan.
+1) The scientific or technical process to verify that critical limits at CCPs are satisfactory - review of critical limits to verify that the limits are adequate to control hazards that are likely to occur.

+2) Process verification to ensure that the facility's HACCP plan is functioning effectively.

+3) Documented periodic reassessment, independent of quality audits or other verification procedures, that must be performed to ensure the accuracy of the HACCP plan.